zeek/zeek/install/cross-compiling.rst

 You need three things on the host system:

-1. The Bro source tree.
+1. The Zeek source tree.
 2. A cross-compilation toolchain, such as one built via crosstool-NG_.
-3. Pre-built Bro dependencies from the target system.
+3. Pre-built Zeek dependencies from the target system.
 This usually includes libpcap, zlib, OpenSSL, and Python development headers and libraries.